wea-f/ByePassHub/MakeYourOwnLink.md

 	> For the user ID,  you can put anything, make sure it's unique.

-	> You could also use a temporary email provider like [TempMail](https://temp-mail.org/).
+	> For your email, you could also use a temporary email provider like [TempMail](https://temp-mail.org/).

-4. Finish signing up by completing the email activation.
+4. Press sign-up after fillign the boxes, and complete the email activation.
-5. Now we are going to register the link.
+5. After making an account, now we are going to register the link.
 Go to this page in freeDNS: https://freedns.afraid.org/domain/registry
 	> Alternatively, press "Subdomains" on the left side of the page, then "Add subdomain", then on the "Domain" box click on the dropdown, then click "many, many more."
 After that click "Shared Domain Registry" on the first sentence.
-6. Click a domain that you would like to use. (e.g. chickenkiller.com)
+6. Click a domain link that you would like to use. (e.g. chickenkiller.com)
 	> Make sure to select a domain that is unblocked for you.
 Domains that have a low popularity are probably unblocked.

 8. In the configurations page, make sure "A" record type is selected (it should be already).